 By Delinda C. Hanley

-ON APRIL 21, a week after President George W. Bush’s well-choreographed White House meeting with “man of peace” Israeli Prime Minister Ariel Sharon, the Washington Report visited the offices of Congressman Nick Rahall, (D-WV), one of the few straight-talkers on Capitol Hill.
+ON APRIL 21, a week after President George W. Bush’s well-choreographed White House meeting with “man of peace” Israeli Prime Minister Ariel Sharon, the Washington Report on Middle East Affairs, visited the offices of Congressman Nick Rahall, (D-WV), one of the few straight-talkers on Capitol Hill.
 President Bush had just reversed longstanding U.S. and international policies regarding Israel’s illegal settlements and the Palestinian right of return.
 To add insult to injury, Sen. John Kerry (D-MA), the candidate who could capture the “anyone but Bush vote,” tried to cut into the dance and outdo Bush’s praise of Sharon’s “peace plan.”
 What, we asked Rahall, was a conscientious voter to do?

 Rahall is a third-generation Lebanese American whose grandfather settled in Beckley, WV in 1903.
 The future congressman grew up in Beckley, received his B.A. from Duke University, and worked in the retail, real estate, and broadcasting fields.
 He was staff assistant to the legendary Sen. Robert Byrd (D-WV) before running for office himself in 1976.
 At the age of 27, Rahall became the youngest member of the U.S. Congress.
 Now serving his 14th term in the House of Representatives, Rahall is well-known for his expertise in transportation, infrastructure, energy and environment issues.
 He has fought for miners’ health and safety, as well as for veterans’ issues.